-Pune Police planted fake evidence on devices of Bhima Koregaon accused, reports Wired
+Pune Police allegedly planted fake evidence on devices of Bhima Koregaon accused, reports Wired

 The recovery email id and phone number on accounts of Rona Wilson, Varavara Rao and Hany Babu were linked to a police officer, a cybersecurity firm has claimed.

-A US-based cybersecurity company has claimed that the Pune Police hacked electronic devices owned by activists Rona Wilson, Varavara Rao and Hany Babu and planted fake evidence on them, reported American monthly magazine Wired.
+A US-based cybersecurity company has claimed that the Pune Police hacked electronic devices owned by activists Rona Wilson, Varavara Rao and Hany Babu and planted fake evidence on them, reported Wired magazine in the US.

-Wilson, Rao and Babu are accused persons in the Bhima Koregaon case.
+Wilson, Rao and Babu have been accused of conspiring to spark caste violence in Bhima Koregaon village near Pune in 2018.

 “There’s a provable connection between the individuals who arrested these folks [Wilson, Rao and Babu] and the individuals who planted the evidence,” Juan Andres Guerrero-Saade, a security researcher at cybersecurity firm SentinelOne, told Wired.

-The Pune Police had arrested 16 persons, including lawyers and activists, in the Bhima Koregaon case that pertains to caste violence in a village near Pune in 2018.
-They were accused of plotting the violence.
+The Pune Police had arrested 16 persons, including lawyers and activists, in the Bhima Koregaon case.

 In February 2021, a United States-based digital forensics company, Arsenal Consulting, had claimed that an attacker had used malware to infiltrate Wilson’s laptop and deposited at least 10 incriminating letters on it.
 These included a purported letter to a Maoist militant discussing the need for guns and ammunition, and even urging the banned group to assassinate Prime Minister Narendra Modi.